etten/deployment/README.md

 It can read dg/ftp-deployment deployed files database and simply continue only with modified files.

 *This is tested with dg/ftp-deployment v2.5.*

+## Continuous Delivery, Automatic Deployment

+This tool allows you continuously and automatically deliver your application.

+You can use i.e. [Shippable](https://shippable.com/) for your CI/CD.

+I suggest you tu use [phpdocker/phpdocker](https://github.com/phpdocker/phpdocker) build image for this purposes.

+After build is completed, simply run this deploy tool - it's a CLI PHP tool.

 ## Usage